jzamorano20/My_Store/README.md

 ```

 ## Installation Process
-1. Clone the Repository from GitHub (or) Download Zip Folder from Repository from GitHub.
+1. Clone the Repository from GitHub.
-2. Open the cloned (or downloaded) repository in any source code editor.
+2. Open the cloned repository in any source code editor.
 3. Open the integrated terminal of the document and complete the respective installation guides provided in "Built With" to ensure the cloned documentation will operate.

 ## Built With